kivy/kivy/doc/sources/tutorials/firstwidget.rst

 .. highlight:: python
    :linenothreshold: 3

-A simple Paint App
+A Simple Paint App
 ==================

-In the following you will be guided through the creation of your first widget.
-This provides very powerful and important knowledge when programming Kivy applications, as it lets you create completely new user interfaces with custom elements for your specific purpose.
+In the following tutorial, you will be guided through the creation of your first widget.
+This provides powerful and important knowledge when programming Kivy applications, as it lets you create completely new user interfaces with custom elements for your specific purpose.